wickljas/PES_Board/docs/markdown/tips.md

 #### 6. Use ChatGPT, GitHub Copilot and Similar Tools

 - First and foremost, don't trust any AI.
 Always check the answer and the code before using it.
-Never the less, these tools can be very helpful and often point you in the right direction.
+Nevertheless, these tools can be very helpful and often point you in the right direction.
 But in the end, you have to understand the code you are implementing.
 - Utilize ChatGPT for interactive assistance during programming.
 Describe issues, ask questions, or seek guidance on code-related problems to receive helpful suggestions.
 - Leverage ChatGPT to explore algorithms, design patterns, or coding concepts.
 Describe your requirements, and ChatGPT can provide insights, code snippets, or explanations to enhance your understanding.